git-dibidus/PropGen-MVVM/README.md

 1. Enter properties in the editor, one per line, in either format:
    - `PropertyName, PropertyType`
    - `PropertyType PropertyName`
-2. Click "Generate" to create the MVVM properties
+2. Click "Generate" or hit the F10 key to create the MVVM properties
 3. Copy output to Clipboard

 ### File Input Mode